skulpt/skulpt/source/GeneralIntro/introduction.rst

 You'll also notice that we've left a blank line in the program.
 Blank lines are also ignored by the interpreter, but comments and blank lines can make your programs much easier for humans to parse.
 Use them liberally!

+**Check your understanding**

+.. mchoicemf:: question1_12_1
+   :answer_a: To tell the computer what you mean in your program.
+   :answer_b: For the people who are reading your code to know, in natural language, what the program is doing.
+   :answer_c: None, they are extraneous information that is not needed.
+   :answer_d: None in a short program.
+They are only needed for really large programs.
+   :correct: b
+   :feedback_a: Comments are ignored by the computer.
+   :feedback_b: The computer ignores comments.
+It’s for the humans that will “consume” your program.
+   :feedback_c: Comments can provide much needed information for anyone reading the program.
+   :feedback_d: Even small programs benefit from comments.

+   What are comments for?

 Glossary